2027 Revolutionary War Conference

 February 19-20, 2027

 The 250th anniversary of the independence of the United States in 2026 calls for the commemoration and study of the grueling war that was instrumental in bringing about the establishment of our country.
 As part of this eight-year celebration of the important people and events of the American Revolution, the Shenandoah Valley Battlefields Foundation offers a detailed look at the conflict’s final years with historian presentations and a historic home tour of one of the Augusta Old Stone Presbyterian Church, completed in 1749, and its nearby cemetery.
+On Friday evening we’ll gather at the 29th Division Museum in Verona to view their new Revolutionary War exhibit.
 Join us for an exciting exploration of the war’s final campaigns.

 Cost